-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-Most people traditionally have a score of 650, but scores range from 300 to 850.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit extended to you in the form of a mortgage loan.
-Some of the pieces in determining your FICO score are:
+The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get a loan.
+Some of the pieces in deciding your FICO score are:

 - Credit Inquiries — Do you have too many open accounts?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-You can qualify for a loan with a lower score, but the interest paid over time could be more than double that of someone having a better FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 740 to get a acceptable interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest accrued over time could be more than double that of someone with a higher FICO score.

-Improving your credit score is the first step in purchasing a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of FICO scores.
+Call us at 614-285-6683 and we can help you get on the right track to the home of your dreams.

-You want a higher score, but how do you get it?
-Improving your FICO score takes time.
-It can be hard to make a significant change in your credit score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+There are methods to boost your score.
+Building your FICO score takes time.
+It can be hard to make a significant stride change in your number with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
 Here are some methods to improve your credit score:

-- Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
+- Keep your cards active.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
 But, be sure to pay them off in no more than two or three payments.

-- Pay on time.
-Your credit score plummets with every account that goes to collections.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a bank.
+- Keep up with payments.
+Late payments kill your credit score.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to show that you're able to make payments to a bank.

 - Correct your credit report.
-If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.